mutating/skelet/README.md

 ## Default values

-You must specify a default value for each field.
+The default value is used, you know, when there is no other data source to fill in the field.
 It will be used until you somehow redefine it, or if no other value is found in the [data sources](#sources).

-There are 2 types of default values:
+You may not define a default value, but in this case you need to pass these values when creating the storage object.
+If you do set a default value, there are 2 ways to do this:

 - **Ordinary**.
 - **Lazy**, or delayed.